goblinhack/c-plus-plus-examples/shared_ptr_wrapper/README.md

 ===================================================

 Here we create a wrapper around std::shared_ptr.
 Why?
-Mostly educational, but you could use this to keep track of memory allcoation and frees as part of a basic leak detector.
+Mostly educational, but you could use this to keep track of memory allocation and frees as part of a basic leak detector.

 We will create two instances of our wrapper around std::shared_ptr and then